Instructor Guide to Creating a My Media In-Video Quiz in Canvas

 In addition, there’s no way to set a time limit on a video quiz or extend the time.
 In general, the functionality for grading video quizzes is not as sophisticated as with Canvas quizzes.
 Videos quizzes should be used as a "pre-test" or "practice test" that is worth a very small percentage of the final score, and Canvas quizzes should remain the primary method to assess student performance.

-The video quiz tool is enabled in your Canvas account.
-You can upload a video through My Media, using “Part A” (skip "Part B”) in these instructions: https://kb.wisconsin.edu/dle/90930.
+You can upload a video through My Media in Canvas, using “Part A” (skip "Part B”) in these instructions: https://kb.wisconsin.edu/dle/90930.

 Creating a video quiz:

 Once the video is uploaded, you can access the video in the My Media area from the Account tab in Canvas.
 Here are instructions for creating an in-video quiz, including adding multiple choice, true/false, short answer, or pop-up comments at any point in the video: https://knowledge.kaltura.com/help/kaltura-video-editing-tools-quiz-tab.

 When you upload a video to My Media, it creates an entry in your My Media account.
 When you create a quiz from that video, My Media creates a copy of the video and adds the quiz.
 This means that there are two copies of the video, one copy is just the video (without the quiz), and the other copy is the video (with the quiz).

 You must add the copy with the quiz to your course site ONLY through an assignment (see steps in the next section).
 However, if you’d like to give students continued access to the video (without the quiz) to review later, you can add the video WITHOUT the quiz to a page in your course site.
 Here are instructions for doing this: https://kb.uwm.edu/107627.